BoxThatBeat/obsidian-agile-task-notes/README.md

 ## Features:
-- Generates creates local copy of Kanban board with only tasks assigned to you for easy task navigation in Obsidian
+- Generates local copy of Kanban board with only tasks assigned to you for easy task navigation in Obsidian
 - Automatically creates all your tasks as files where you can add notes and todo lists for your tasks
 - Customize starter content of the generated task notes in settings